w3c/wai-tutorials/content/page-structure/regions.md

 {% include box.html type="end" %}
 {:/}

+## Responsive Design
+Components may be collapsed or even hidden on smaller screens, but components that show should appear in the same order for a particular view (set size and orientation).
+If possible, page structure should be consistent across different screen sizes and orientations, though not a specific WCAG requirement.

 {% include ednote.html note="Remove or drastically simplify the next two sections." status="proposed" %}

 ## Page Regions in HTML5 Using WAI-ARIA